-1.5 PROBLEMS FACED BY QUTUB-UD-DIN AND HOW HE OVERCAME THESE PROBLEMS.
+1.5 PROBLEMS FACED BY QUTUB-UD-DIN AND HOW HE OVERCAME THESE PROBLEMS regarding the other ambitious lieutenants of Muizuddin who held high posts.

 After having obtained the formal letter of manumission (which freed him from his slave status, for legally, a slave could not be a sovereign) from Ghiyas-ud-din Mahmud of Ghor, Aibak finally succeeded in separating Hindustan from Ghor.
 But there were several knotty problems that he had to solve thereafter.
+The first problem was